I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-queryauthenticatedchannel.md

 <p>The driver returns a device identifier that the calling application can use to verify that multiple authenticated channels are indeed communicating with the same device.
 This query can be made for all channel types.</p>

-<p>The input buffer points to a D3DAUTHENTICATEDCHANNEL_QUERY_INPUT structure.</p>

 <p>The output buffer points to a D3DAUTHENTICATEDCHANNEL_QUERYDEVICEHANDLE_OUTPUT structure. </p>

-<p>The driver returns the crypto session handle (the same handle that the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh451619">CreateCryptoSession</a> function returned in the <b>hCryptoSession</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542923">D3DDDIARG_CREATECRYPTOSESSION</a> structure) and the display device handle (the same handle that the driver's <i>QueryAuthenticatedChannel</i> function returned with the D3DAUTHENTICATEDQUERY_DEVICEHANDLE query) that are currently associated with the DirectX Video Acceleration (DirectX VA) decode device.
+<p>The driver returns the crypto session handle (the same handle that the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createcryptosession.md">CreateCryptoSession</a> function returned in the <b>hCryptoSession</b> member of the <a href="..\d3dumddi\ns-d3dumddi--d3dddiarg-createcryptosession.md">D3DDDIARG_CREATECRYPTOSESSION</a> structure) and the display device handle (the same handle that the driver's <i>QueryAuthenticatedChannel</i> function returned with the D3DAUTHENTICATEDQUERY_DEVICEHANDLE query) that are currently associated with the DirectX Video Acceleration (DirectX VA) decode device.
 The handle to the DirectX VA decode device is the same handle that the driver returned in response to the new DXVA2_DECODE_GET_DRIVER_HANDLE decode extension.
 For more information about DXVA2_DECODE_GET_DRIVER_HANDLE, see <a href="https://msdn.microsoft.com/2a3577f5-bc44-4e0d-a5fa-217dc6c6f5f3">Using Crypto Session with DirectX Video Accelerator 2.0 Decoder</a>.</p>

 <p>This query can be made for all channel types.</p>